 Anyone who’s been to Las Vegas as a tourist probably knows about the city’s steep hotel tax of 13%.
 The city also has an 8.38% sales tax.
 The good news, though, is that Nevada has no state income tax.
 Property taxes in Nevada are relatively low.
 Clark County, home to Las Vegas, has an average effective property tax rate of 0.75% with the lowest being 0.5%.

 Miscellaneous Cost of Living Facts

-In 2018, the Las Vegas Strip’s gaming revenue was $6.6 billion, according to the University of Nevada, Las Vegas (UNLV).
+In 2021, the Las Vegas Strip’s gaming revenue was over $7 billion, according to The Nevada Indepenndent.
 Clearly spending at casinos is a big part of life in Vegas.
 Still, behind all that spending and glamour is a tough life for many low-income residents of the city.
-The 16.2% poverty rate in Vegas is around 4% higher than the national average but has improved over the past two years.
+The 14.9% poverty rate in Vegas is higher than the national average but has improved over the past two years.

 Tips for a Big Move to Vegas

 - Finding a way to manage your money for both the short- and long-term is obviously difficult.
 Tossing a major move to a big city like Las Vegas can complicate things even further.
 For help taking care of your finances, SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.